The Relationship Between Anemia and Hair Loss

 Numerous clinical studies and observational data have provided substantial evidence supporting the relationship between anemia and hair loss.
 For example, a study published in the Journal of the American Academy of Dermatology found a significant correlation between low ferritin levels (indicative of iron deficiency) and chronic telogen effluvium, a common form of hair loss characterized by excessive shedding.

-See also The Role of Cortisol in Hair Loss: Myth or Reality?
+See also The Role of Vitamin Deficiency in Hair Loss

 Another study in the International Journal of Trichology explored the connection between anemia and androgenetic alopecia, a hereditary form of hair loss.
 The findings suggested that anemic individuals exhibited a higher prevalence and severity of androgenetic alopecia compared to those without anemia.